 - We do offer our KILR Retroparticles for Cytotoxicity Assays which are reagents that enable transduction of the KILR reporter into any cell host of your choice.
-Go to discoverx.com/kilr, click on the Assay List tab and look for links to the KILR Retroparticles assays. - If clonal target cell or a target cell line with a new target of interest is required, it can be generated as a custom assay.
-To request details, request information at CAD@discoverx.com.
+Go to discoverx.com/kilr, click on the Assay List tab and look for links to the KILR Retroparticles assays. - If clonal target cell or a target cell line with a new target of interest is required, these can be generated as custom assay. to request details, request information at CAD@discoverx.com.